Applied ethics: Underpinning theory

-Sometimes, these normative ethical theories clash, which poses challenges when trying to resolve real-world ethical dilemmas.
-One approach which attempts to overcome the seemingly impossible divide between deontology and utilitarianism (of which the divide is caused by the opposite takings of an absolute and relativist moral view) is case-based reasoning, also known as casuistry.
+Normative ethical theories can clash when trying to resolve real-world ethical dilemmas.
+One approach attempting to overcome the divide between consequentialism and deontology is case-based reasoning, also known as casuistry.
 Casuistry does not begin with theory, rather it starts with the immediate facts of a real and concrete case.
 While casuistry makes use of ethical theory, it does not view ethical theory as the most important feature of moral reasoning.
 Casuists, like Albert Jonsen and Stephen Toulmin (The Abuse of Casuistry, 1988), challenge the traditional paradigm of applied ethics.
 Instead of starting from theory and applying theory to a particular case, casuists start with the particular case itself and then ask what morally significant features (including both theory and practical considerations) ought to be considered for that particular case.
 In their observations of medical ethics committees, Jonsen and Toulmin note that a consensus on particularly problematic moral cases often emerges when participants focus on the facts of the case, rather than on ideology or theory.
 Thus, a Rabbi, a Catholic priest, and an agnostic might agree that, in this particular case, the best approach is to withhold extraordinary medical care, while disagreeing on the reasons that support their individual positions.
 By focusing on cases and not on theory, those engaged in moral debate increase the possibility of agreement.

 Applied ethics was later distinguished from the nascent applied epistemology, which is also under the umbrella of applied philosophy.
 While the former was concerned with the practical application of moral considerations, the latter focuses on the application of epistemology in solving practical problems.